 What did surprise me was how challenging work relationships can be, especially in really small teams.
 It’s often as complex as being in a relationship with your spouse or family and it takes a lot of work to foster good relationships built on mutual respect and trust.
 Being part of a startup, where the future of pretty much everything that you’re working on is inherently uncertain and risky, can feel like you’re on a ship with no navigational course.
 The highs and little victories can be exciting, but the low points can be the worst too.
 Things can turn on a dime when winds shift suddenly and you have to execute fast to stay afloat.
 We’re at a transitional point right now and the work that I’ve been doing for a better part of a year changed when we turned our focus towards something completely different than when I joined.
 My job title and role was constantly shifting all year anyway and I’m fairly used to change when it comes to work situations given the nature of freelance, but it did result in anxiety-filled uncertainty.
 I’m still trying to find my footing in this new iteration of the company.
 Feelings that I hadn’t experienced in a long time, in the context of work, surface quite frequently – insecurity, frustration, but also all the good stuff of being part of a team.
 The gender stuff too rears its head even though I try not to allow it.
 All the emotional extras of having a job and commuting during rush hour that I had sort of forgotten about takes up a lot of mental space – so much so that I don’t really have the mental energy to do much else some days when I get home.
 On those days I feel pretty unproductive, but simply put, a startup job isn’t the kind of job that you can just punch in and out of, and a part time job isn’t really part time when you’re connected to the office online on days when you’re not there.

 So my plan to consolidate my work life so I can dedicate more time to the business isn’t exactly going as I planned – not yet anyway – but not all is always lost when things don’t go as you envision.
 For now, I’m okay with letting things drift to see which direction they take rather than steering the ship too tightly.
 Taking on a job was, quite frankly, something that I didn’t think would happen considering freelancing worked for us all those years and I loved being self employed despite all its challenges.
-But sometimes you need to swallow your fears and personal wants in order to do what’s good for your family, and in our case it was a steady paycheck and benefits.
+But sometimes you need to swallow your fears and personal wants in order to do what’s good for your family, and in our case it was a steady paycheck and better benefits.
 I can’t say for certain that after a year, it’s the right career choice for the future, but I don’t know what the future is – I’m working at a startup, after all.
 Success rates are notoriously low and most burn out after a few years.
 But then again, the same can be said about the food industry.
 Here we still are 8 years later…

 Posted by Jenna | 6 Comments